piotrwicijowski/secret-santa/04_azure_functions_ctd/README.md

     Click to expand/collapse
 </summary>

-For now everything was nice and orderly - since during tests everyone ran their function at different moments, there were no fights for presents, no access conflicts.
+For now everything was nice and orderly - since during tests everyone ran their function at different moments, there were no fights for gifts, no access conflicts.
 But as you may imagine, if this was ran at schedule and every function was executed in the same second, some gifts may be copied by many people, some gifts may be broken (if a gift was deleted while another one was in the process of copying it).
 Let's fix this.

 Fortunately, Azure Blobs give us a nice mechanism for claiming a blob - [blob leasing](https://docs.microsoft.com/en-us/rest/api/storageservices/lease-blob).
 If one client leases a blob, all other clients trying to lease will throw an exception.